sagemath/trac_to_gh/Issue 6213.md

 # Issue 6213: easy addition of an alias to eta product (trivial ticket to deal with)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6213

 Original creator: was